baleada/docs/assets/md/linear-numeric/index.md

 Almost all configurations returned by `linearNumeric` are plain JavaScript objects, so you can typically spread them out alongside any additional custom values you want to add.

-Just remember that you'll have to tack on the property name after your function call to make sure you're spreading your desired configuration object, instead of the parent object `linearNumeric` returns.
+If you're using `linearNumeric` to add new values inside of one existing property, you can pass a String to the `only` property to make sure that it directly returns the config object for that property:

 :::
 ```js